markNZed/TaskFlow/shared/README.md

 The task.input should not be driven by the Task, this ensure that it will not overwrite values.
 The task.meta should not be modified by the Task.
-Each parameter in task.output should be updated by a single processor or managed carefully (e.g., locking) to avoid conflicts. task.request should be used for sending information within the distributed task task.response should be used for information within the distributed task in response to task.request task.state may also be used for internal Task communication and synchronization The processor that locks a Task should ideally also unlock the Task
+Each parameter in task.output should be updated by a single node or managed carefully (e.g., locking) to avoid conflicts. task.request should be used for sending information within the distributed task task.response should be used for information within the distributed task in response to task.request task.state may also be used for internal Task communication and synchronization The node that locks a Task should ideally also unlock the Task

 task.config stores generic configuration information that many tasks may use, it is inherited by tasks further down the hierarchy. task.config.local stores tasktype specific configuration information that is not inherited.